 - From the drop-down select the screen resolution you want.

-Go to your Desktop, right-click your mouse and go to Display Settings.
+Now for Windows 10, go to your Desktop, right-click your mouse and go to Display Settings.

 The following panel will open.
 Here you can adjust the size of text, apps, and other items and also change the orientation.
 To change the resolution settings, scroll down this window and select the drop-down menu for Display resolution.